razanskylab/Stage_PI_C867/README.md

 *  C compiler to load librarys (tested with Visual Studio 2019, could not get it running with MinGW)

 Before using the library make sure that the path for the DLL  (property `LIB_PATH`) is set to the correct destination on your PC.

+# Known errors and bugs

+### Library not found error by calllib

+Simply restart MATLAB, this happens when you try to set the external trigger but it is already up and running.